protocol-governed-computing/software_governance/capability_transforms/registry/capability_transforms/CT_PURE_VALIDATE_PARAMETER_RULES_V0.md

     valid:
       type: boolean
       required: true
-      description: True if all rules passed
+      description: Always true — a failed rule is raised, so the transform returns only when all rules passed
     failed_rule:
       type: object
       required: false
       nullable: true
-      description: The first rule that failed validation (null if all pass)
+      description: Always null — the rule that failed is carried in the raised error, never returned
 machine:
   ct_kind: atom
   ct_purity: ct_pure